 Now here is a riddle to guess if you can, sing the bells of Notre Dame: Who is the monster and who is the man?

 The Fundamentalist: Frollo goes about killing a racial minority for no reason than his own bigotry.

-Friend to All Children: Clopin as the story opens with him entertaining some children with the story of Quasimodo's backstory, and at the end of the film he is seen carrying a little girl as he reprises the opening song with the crowd carrying Quasimodo.
+Friend to All Children: The story opens with Clopin entertaining some children with the story of Quasimodo's backstory, and at the end of the film he is seen carrying a little girl as he reprises the opening song with the crowd carrying Quasimodo.

 The Gadfly: Clopin during the Feast of Fools.
 The second he spots Quasi, you can see plainly on his face that mentally he's saying "This is going to be fun."

 Frollo: Look at that disgusting display.
 Phoebus: [ear to ear grin] Yes sir.

 The brief scene of a troupe of women doing the Can-can and their knickers are in full view.
 Clopin is at the end of the line of can-can dancers, also in a skirt.

 In "Hellfire", Frollo calls the common crowd "licentious" a somewhat archaic term for "sexually promiscuous".

 God Is Good: Everyone from Frollo to the Archdeacon believes that God will always punish the wicked and aid the righteous.

 Good Shepherd: The Archdeacon is well named; he's the most benevolent character in the story.
 A lesser man would give a minister with armed soldiers what he wanted but he denies Frollo with a simple rebuke and assures Esmeralda of her safety.
 He'll put the fear of God into anyone who violates the sancity of the Cathedral.